JOINING THE LAB

 Undergraduate Research Assistants

 We have positions available for motivated undergraduates who are looking to gain experience in clinical and cognitive neuroscience.
 RAs are responsible for providing various forms of research-related support, including recruitment, running, and payment of human subjects, stimulus and paradigm development, and data maintenance and analysis.
-If you are interested, please email your CV and a brief paragraph describing your reasons for applying to Brad.
+If you are interested, please email your CV and a brief paragraph describing your reasons for applying to Jocelyn and Connor.